arpanaalka/reinforcemant-learning/README.md

 # reinforcemant-learning
-+assignment1 code
+assignment1 code

-+qroutning code both in matlab and python
+qroutning code both in matlab and python